CITY SERVICE & FACILITY UPDATES

 Garbage, Recycling, Yard Waste Collection

-- Check the Solid Waste Collections webpage for service updates.
-To receive curbside collections alerts, download the free Durham Rollout app for iPhone and Android.
+Check the Solid Waste Collections webpage for service updates.
+To receive curbside collections alerts, residents are encouraged to download the free Durham Rollout app for iPhone and Android.

 REPORT POWER OUTAGES

 Power outages and downed power lines should be reported directly to:

 - Report an outage online or by calling 1-800-POWER-ON or 1-800-419-6356

 - Visit the Duke Energy website to view an outage map or sign up for alerts

 - Report an outage via SmartHub or by calling 1-800-222-3107 or 1-800-449-2667

 - View Pidemont Electric outage restoration updates map

 Residents are urged to not touch downed trees or branches that are tangled up with power lines.

 - If the downed tree presents an immediate, life-threatening hazard call 911.